 Coats of arms of the Renaissance

 Coats of arms of the long decadence of the Papal State

-The image used as background for this page shows S. Ivo alla Sapienza.
+The image used as background for this page shows the lantern of S. Ivo alla Sapienza.